-General comments from the public will be heard.
+Comments from the public, of a general nature, will be heard during this comment period.
 Public comments submitted in advance of the meeting, by email to Comment@MetroPlanOrlando.org or phone to 407-906-2347, will be read into the record by a meeting moderator.
-People wishing to speak during the virtual meeting should use the Raise Hand feature on the Zoom platform, and a meeting host will unmute your microphone to speak.
-Each speaker should state name and address for the record and is limited to two minutes.
+People wishing to speak during the hybrid meeting should complete an electronic speaker card.
+The Chairperson will